oyucekaya/transsmart/README.md

 # transsmart
 PHP library for transsmart webservices

-For now two functions are implemented:
+For now four functions are implemented:
 - doBooking
 - getDocs
+- getStatus
+- doDelete

 To use a dependency injection container for the config you can use the class TranssmartServiceFactory.
 Otherwise you can directly feed the credentials trhough an array and use the TranssmartFactory.